jonasthewolf/gsn2x/README.md

 - It got obvious that some validation, especially on the uniqueness and reference resolution is needed to handle larger argumentation.

-  I did not want to write them in Python, but in my favorite programming language Rust.
+  I did not want to write those validations in Python, but in my favorite programming language Rust.
   I released the first Rust version in July 2021.

 - I desperately tried adding the modular extension by convincing Graphviz to draw what I want, but I failed.